-Giving us the dynamic duo, we never knew we needed, director It’s Complicated stars the incomparable Meryl Streep and charismatic Alec Baldwin.
+Giving us the dynamic duo we never knew we needed, It’s Complicated stars the incomparable Meryl Streep and Alec Baldwin.
 Stealing the screen with their chemistry, they play Jane and Jake Adler.
 A former married couple, they find themselves entangled in a messy affair with each other ten years after their divorce.

 Writer/director Nancy Meyers offers a fun, charming comedic romance.
 In addition, the film offers a glimpse at divorce, relationships, and post-divorce life.
 It especially focuses on the challenges and issues of older couples.
 With the rise of gray divorce, we see quite a bit of this sort of thing.

 Jane and Jake were married for 20 years.
 They had three children together before Jake cheated and left Jane for Agness (Lake Bell), a younger woman whom he marries.